Foreign nationals can finance ballot initiatives, FEC affirms

 “This should not be viewed as open season for foreigners to try to influence ballot initiatives that affect our voting process,” she said in an interview, arguing that the scope of the rules should be clarified by federal statute.

 Weintraub said she voted against the complaint’s dismissal but would otherwise not comment on the specifics of the vote.
 Other people familiar with the matter, who spoke on the condition of anonymity to describe what is still a nonpublic matter, said the commission’s Democratic chairwoman, Shana M. Broussard, voted with her three Republican colleagues.
-Broussard declined to comment in advance of the public release of documents in the case, which she said would take place on Friday.
+Broussard declined to comment before the public release of documents in the case, which she said would take place on Friday.

 David Brooks, executive director of Montana Trout Unlimited, one of the complainants in the case, expressed surprise over the decision, which he said enabled foreign interests to “exert significant influence on American policy or statewide policy.”
-His group’s allegation was that the Canadian subsidiary, Sandfire Resources, had made illegal contributions to committees opposing the ballot measure, Montana I-186, which would have created new requirements for hard rock mine permits based on water standards.
+His group’s allegation was that the Canadian subsidiary, Sandfire Resources, had made illegal contributions to committees opposing the ballot measure, Montana I-186, which would have created new requirements for hard-rock mine permits based on water standards.
 The measure was defeated.

 But Robert K. Kelner, who chairs Covington & Burling’s Election and Political Law Practice Group, said the decision was in line with statute as well as prior determinations by the FEC.